 The Paddington Graves

 There are a few headstones in South Brisbane with dates of death on them that actually predate the 1870 opening of the cemetery.
-This is due to the relocation of a number of bodies from the North Brisbane Burial Grounds at Paddington, which closed in 1875.
-That site was redeveloped during the 1910s, which prompted the removal of many bodies and headstones from there to other cemeteries.
+How can this be?
+It is due to the relocation of a number of bodies from the North Brisbane Burial Grounds at Paddington, which had opened back in the 1840s and was closed in 1875.
+That site was redeveloped as a recreation reserve during the 1910s, which prompted the removal of many bodies and headstones from there to other cemeteries.

 One of the graves relocated from Paddington to South Brisbane was that of the Reverend Thomas Mowbray (1812-67) (above).
 Originally from Scotland, he came to be called the ‘Father of Presbyterianism in Queensland’, and opened the colony’s first Presbyterian Church for public worship in South Brisbane, 1851.
 He lived at what later became the site of Mowbray Park, East Brisbane (the suburb was originally called ‘Mowbraytown’).
 He was re-interred at the South Brisbane Cemetery in 1913.